supplybi/supplybi.github.io/_posts/2016-08-01-Dashboard for Supplychainpy.md

 The Reports are launched using the command line, with the data source and database location supplied as arguments.
 A GUI interface is launched offering the option to specify the port for the reports run on the local server.

-The gif below shows the current state of the reports (using [dummy data](https://github.com/KevinFasusi/supplychainpy/blob/master/data1.csv) to create the dynamic content):
+The Gif below shows the current state of the reports (using [dummy data](https://github.com/KevinFasusi/supplychainpy/blob/master/data1.csv) to create the dynamic content):

 ![supplychainpy reporting gif]({{site.baseurl}}/images/supp.gif)